...

 In the precontemplation stage, people may not be aware of the need for change or feel ambivalent about it.
 The role of the therapist is to raise awareness and plant seeds of change.

 During contemplation, clients acknowledge the need for change but may feel uncertain or hesitant.
-Your therapist can help you explore the pros and cons of change to foster intrinsic motivation.
+Your therapist can help you explore the pros and cons of change to foster intrinsic motivation and drive.

 The preparation stage is characterized by creating a plan of action.
 Collaborate with clients to set realistic goals and identify potential obstacles.
 Provide support as they take concrete steps toward change in the action stage.
 Celebrate successes and help them troubleshoot challenges.

 Maintenance focuses on sustaining change over time.
 Assist clients in developing coping strategies and preventing relapse.
-Termination is sometimes used to describe the phase when people have no temptation to return to their previous habits and are sure they will not relapse.
+Termination refers to the act of people deciding not to revert to their old habits.
+This often happens with motivational interviewing skills.
+They are confident they will not relapse.

 Progress isn’t always linear.
 Setbacks are normal.
 Use them as learning opportunities to strengthen commitment and resilience.